 FIRST Robotics Scholarship

 In support of the FIRST mission, Rose-Hulman Institute of Technology is offering three merit-based scholarships, each for $10,000, to high school seniors who have participated on a FIRST team during their school career.
 This scholarship may be applied to any undergraduate course of study at Rose-Hulman Institute of Technology.
 The scholarship is renewable up to a total of $40,000 over four years, contingent upon maintaining good academic standing.
 Each recipient must meet the regular academic requirements for admission to the Institute.
-Application will be available in early December.
+All online applications must be submitted by February 1st.

 The Trueb Scholarship is a one-year scholarship available to one freshman who has participated in Boy Scouts.
 If you have been involved in Boy Scouts and would like to apply for this scholarship, please complete an application.
-Application will be available in early December.
+All online applications must be submitted by February 1st.

 The goal of the Rose Building Undergraduate Diversity (ROSE-BUD) program is to broaden the participation of academically talented students majoring in electrical and computer engineering.
 The program is part of National Science Foundation's efforts to encourage more students toward careers in science, technology, engineering and mathematics (STEM).
 Students may receive up to $10,000 per year to support academic scholarship.